Pedestrian Safety: A Collective Responsibility

 Additionally, another 76,000 pedestrians were injured in car crashes.
 In response to such concerning levels of injuries and fatalities, the NHTSA has issued Pedestrian Safety Grants to Louisville, New York City and Philadelphia to educate pedestrians and motorists and to reduce incidents of pedestrian fatalities.

 The U.S. Department of Transportation has compiled a list of pedestrian safety measures that are effective.
 The department lists counter measures such as:

 - Backplates with reflective borders

 The degree of alcohol involvement in pedestrian crashes was also significant.
 In 48 percent of pedestrian crashes, either the pedestrian or the driver was intoxicated.
 Interestingly enough, if not surprising, most of the accidents occurred between 8 p.m. and 11:59 p.m.

-There are wonderful resources at the pedestrian safety awareness website of the NHTSA detailing safe walking tips, background information and programs and activities that parents, schools and communities can use to make their roads and streets safer for pedestrians.
+Our reputable Knoxville auto accident attorneys reccommend you visit the pedestrian safety awareness website of the NHTSA, which details safe walking tips, background information and programs and activities that parents, schools and communities can use to make their roads and streets safer for pedestrians.